temetvince/FNA-VSCode-Template/README.md

 ## Build Tasks ##
 - **Restore Project:** Restores the .csproj.
 Run it again whenever you change the .csproj file.
+- **Restore and Rebuild Nez:** Fetches the latest version of Nez from GitHub, restores and rebuilds Nez
 - **Build (Debug/Release):** Builds the project with the specified configuration but does not run it.
 This also runs MGCB.exe, copies over everything in the `Content` and `CompiledContent` subdirectories and the fnalibs.
 - **Build and Run (Debug/Release):** Builds and runs the project.
 On MacOS, it runs the output with Mono.
 On Windows, it runs the output with .NET Framework.
 - **Clean Project:** Cleans the output directories and all their subdirectories.